wiremock/wiremock.org/_site/docs/configuration.md

 WireMockRule wm = new WireMockRule(options().port(2345));
 ```

-Every option has a sensible default, so only options that you require an override for should be specified.
+Every option has a sensible default, so only options for which you require an override should be specified.

 ## Network ports and binding